 The Benefits of Using the Raised Bed Method of Gardening

-A common misconception is that you can’t have a garden if you don’t live in the country and own several acres of land.
+A common misconception is that you can only have a garden if you live in the country and own several acres of land.
 My husband and I currently live on less than half of an acre of land in a quaint little subdivision outside of the city.
 We are one of only a handful of families that have attempted to maintain vegetable gardens in our neighborhood.
 I have found that most people are concerned about the appearance of their lawns and not about growing food.
-Needless to say, I have gotten a lot of questions about my garden.
+Needless to say, I have gotten a lot of questions about my garden

 I grew up with my parents growing vegetable and herb gardens every year.
 They incorporated it into our every day life, teaching us the value of growing your own food.
 My dad invested a lot of time into cultivating the land and planning out the garden, whereas my mom focused on herb gardening and preserving the harvest.
 I am thankful that I was able to witness this growing up.
 Now as an adult, it just feels like a normal part of life to have a garden and teach my children how to plant and preserve.